A place to share thoughts and ideas about Dungeons and Dragons

 Clear: Be careful to not press this unless you want to erase everything from all of the fields on all pages.
 If you press it by accident, you may be able to recover the lost information if you press CTRL Z. This button is useful for clearing all fields and starting over, or before printing a blank form to fill out by hand.

 The first page contains everything you may need to reference during combat.
 The second page contains information about your character’s personality, his physical description, his background and his equipment.
-There is a wider margin on the left side of the first page and on the right side of the second page, so if you print them on the front and back side of the same sheet there should be room to punch holes for a binder.
 The sheet version and character name are duplicated from page 1.

 Push, Dag, or Lift: This is twice your Carrying Capacity.

 Total Weight Carried: Simply add up the weight of everything listed above that isn’t marked to not be counted.

 Lifestyle: Your downtime, between adventures, lifestyle can be Wretched, Squalid, Poor, Modest, Comfortable, Wealthy, or Aristocratic.
 If everyone in the party wants to stay together between adventures they should all have the same lifestyle.

 Expenses/day: This depends on your lifestyle.
 Refer to the PHB page 157.